UHI Perth

-Research
+Research and Innovation

-Research is conducted on a number of topics, and the College hosts the Centre for Mountain Studies (CMS), established in 2000.
-The Director of the CMS is Professor Martin Price, who has held the UNESCO Chair in Sustainable Mountain Development since 2009.
-The CMS undertakes research at all scales from the globe to Scotland and has organised many conferences.
-Since 2004, it has also run an online MSc in Sustainable Mountain Development.
+As part of the UHI network, UHI Perth contributes to applied research and innovation in areas such as renewable energy, rural development, and digital technologies.
+Staff and students engage in research projects that address local challenges and support sustainable growth.

+The Centre for Mountain Studies (CMS) was established at UHI Perth in August 2000, with the objective of creating a centre of excellence for work in mountain areas within the University of the Highlands and Islands.

 History

-The College started in the old Academy building on Perth’s Rose Terrace in 1961 offering day-time further education (FE) courses in building trades, before expanding into a centre in Nelson Street (site of the Southern District School) soon afterwards.
+The college started in the Old Academy building on Perth's Rose Terrace in 1961 offering day-time further education (FE) courses in building trades, before expanding into a centre in Nelson Street (site of the Southern District School) soon afterwards.

 Originally called Perth Technical College, the institution went on to be called Perth College of Further Education.
 After incorporation it was changed to Perth College.
-Due to its involvement in the University of the Highlands and Islands it is now UHI Perth.
+Due to its involvement in the University of the Highlands and Islands, it is now UHI Perth.
 Gaining university status in 2011 has allowed the institution to award degrees for university courses.

 The first part of its Crieff Road campus — the Brahan Building — was officially opened on 16 October 1971 by the then Secretary of State for Scotland, Gordon Campbell.

-Built on the site of the Pullars’ (of dry-cleaning fame) family home, the College cost £1.25 million and had 24 full-time lecturers teaching 700 students.
+Built on the site of the Pullars family home, the college cost £1.25 million and had 24 full-time lecturers teaching 700 students.

+In 2001, Perth College became a founding academic partner of the University of the Highlands and Islands (UHI), a regional partnership of colleges and research institutions.
+With UHI gaining full university status in 2011, the institution was granted the authority to award degrees.
+Later, as part of a unified identity across the partnership, the college adopted the name UHI Perth, reflecting its dual role in delivering both further and higher education.